flatironinstitute/sciware/20_Documentation/main.md

 ## Today's agenda

+Documentation

+- why: overview, examples, and scope for today

+- how:
+  - tools for nice docs (web-facing, manuals, etc)
+  - writing API docs (ie docs for a function)

-# Principles and Definitions
+# Documentation: Principles and Definitions

-(These all need examples, screenshots, tone polishing, etc. This is just an extended outline.)

 ## What is documentation?

-Anything that helps explain or understand code!
+Helps someone use and understand a code or software tool

+(cut this)

-- Code itself?
+- The code itself?
   - name of a function and names of its args are a form of doc: https://github.com/ahbarnett/sciware/tree/main/12_Functions
 - Papers?